In this post, I would like to share with you 5 common language errors that students should avoid in Situational Writing!

 Situational Writing (SW) is one component of English where students should aim to score full marks in!
 This piece of writing is marked based on content (6 marks) and language (9 marks).
 Even when students are able to hit full marks for content by writing in the required details stated in the question, some students struggle to attain the perfect score for the language portion.

-First, let’s take a look at this particular piece of SW.
-Can you spot the 5 language errors?
+First, let’s take a look at this particular piece of Situational Writing.
+Can you spot the 5 common language errors?

 1. Note your capital letters!

 When it comes to addressing the person the letter is for, remember to capitalise the name.

 This is the case for all, even if the name of the person is not stated.